Lambert-Nguyen/cosmo-management/docs/backend/LOGGING.md

-# 📊 AriStay Backend Logging System
+# 📊 Cosmo Backend Logging System

 ## 🚀 **Production-Ready Logging & Monitoring**

-This document describes the comprehensive logging and monitoring system implemented for the AriStay backend, designed for production environments with proper error tracking, performance monitoring, and security logging.
+This document describes the comprehensive logging and monitoring system implemented for the Cosmo backend, designed for production environments with proper error tracking, performance monitoring, and security logging.

 ---